zbumar17/insect-classification-deep-learning/README.md

 1. Training each model on the training set.
 2. Monitoring performance using the validation set.
-3. Saving the best-performing checkpoint where applicable.
+3. Saving or recording the best-performing model results where applicable.
-4. Loading the best checkpoint for final testing.
-5. Evaluating all models on the same test set.
+4. Evaluating all models on the same test set.
-6. Computing classification metrics for each model.
+5. Computing classification metrics for each model.
-7. Comparing the results of all individual models.
+6. Comparing the results of all individual models.
-8. Evaluating the hybrid ensemble model using the same test data.
+7. Evaluating the hybrid ensemble model using the same test data.

 The models evaluated include:

-* Custom CNN.
-* InceptionV3.
+* InceptionV3
-* DenseNet201.
+* DenseNet201
-* EfficientNet-B5.
+* EfficientNet-B5
-* ConvNeXt-Large.
+* ConvNeXt-Large
-* Hybrid Ensemble Model.
+* Hybrid Ensemble Model

 The comparative analysis was performed to determine whether the hybrid ensemble improved classification performance compared with individual models.

+---

 ## 17. Assessment Metrics

-The following metrics were used to evaluate model performance:
+The following metrics were used to evaluate model performance.

 ### 17.1 Accuracy